weburnit/php-oop/README.md

   - display a DB entry data with the fastest asteroid
   - format JSON

-6. **NOTE:** You are free to use any framework you wish.
-Bonus points for an explanation of your choice.
+7. Provide link to your own github project

 ## Additional Instructions

+- For this repository
+- After your done, provide us the link to your repository
-Leave comments where you were not sure how to properly proceed.
+- Leave comments where you were not sure how to properly proceed.
+- Implementation without README will be automatically rejected

 ## Bonus Points